Petherton, Ontario

 Petherton is an unincorporated rural community in Wellington North Township, Wellington County, Ontario, Canada.
 Petherton was located in Arthur Township until 1999.

 The settlement is located along Highway 6, 6.4 km northwest of Arthur.

 Little remains of the once thriving community.

 History

-Petherton was established in 1860 when several Baptist families in the area built a log church and cemetery there.
+When several Baptist families in the area constructed a log church and cemetery there, Petherton was founded in 1860.
 Known as the South Arthur Baptist Church and the Petherton Pioneer Cemetery, they were built on land donated by the Spark family.
 The church was dismantled in 1892 after a new church was built in nearby Kenilworth.